opnfv/functest/docs/userguide/index.rst

  * quotas
  * requests

-Basic SLA (stop test on errors) have been implemented.
+A basic SLA (stop test on errors) have been implemented.

 SDN Controllers